 Early Life

 Hasso Plattner was born in Berlin, Germany, on January 21, 1944.
-He studied communications engineering at the University of Karlsruhe, earning a master's degree.
-He started his professional career at IBM in 1968.
+He spent his early years in Bavaria, later studying communications engineering at the University of Karlsruhe, where he earned a master's degree.

 Rise to Success